We write books in colloquial Arabic

 We publish books and stories for children and students in colloquial Arabic, the Arabic that children hear and speak.

-We are a married couple raising a six-year-old and an almost two years old daughters who speaks English and Arabic.
+We are a married couple raising a six-year-old and an almost two years old daughters who speak English and Arabic.
 We wanted to read books to them not in formal Arabic, but in the colloquial dialect that they hear and speak everyday.
 We couldn't find such books, so we decided to write our own.

 'The Girl Who Lost Her Imagination' is the first in a series of books that we hope will help our daughters to develop a love of their rich language and culture.
 When they grow up and are old enough to progress to formal Arabic, fussha, no one will be more proud than us.